jandecaluwe/urubu/doc/more/sites.md

 ---
-title: Sites powered by Urubu
+title: Websites powered by Urubu
 layout: simple_page
 ---

 I created Urubu to solve a personal problem: how to create and maintain websites for my projects.
 I open-sourced it "in the hope it can be useful".
-On this page I list a number of sites that are powered by Urubu.
+On this page I list a number of websites that are powered by Urubu.

 By others
 =========